 Chemeketa Community College strives to maintain academic continuity when normal academic activities are disrupted.
 Whether due to weather, illness, or another natural disruption, the Center for Academic Innovation has collected the following guides and tutorials that will assist you with preparing online instructional materials to prevent from getting behind in your academic schedule.

-Every credit course has a Blackboard shell that contains, minimally, the course syllabus and gradebook.
+Every credit course has a Canvas shell that contains, minimally, the course syllabus and gradebook.
 In addition to these informational components, faculty are encouraged to build course shells further (assignments, communications, and content) and direct students who attend face-to-face classes to the course shell.

 Communication with Students